DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Visas and immigration

-Most Ukrainian refugees will not need to be sponsored for a skilled worker or student visa.
+Most Ukrainian refugees will not need to be sponsored for a Skilled worker or Student visa.
 [Check the status of your visa](#check-the-status-of-your-visa) gives more information about visa schemes for Ukrainian refugees allowing them to live, work and study in the UK.

 ### Qualifications